-The representative may address the hearing to put forward and sum up the Employee's case, respond on behalf of the Employee at the hearing and confer with the Employee during the hearing.
-The representative does not have the right to answer questions on the Employee's behalf, address the hearing if the Employee does not wish it, prevent the Employer from presenting it's case or disrupt the proceeding.
+The representative may address the hearing to put and sum up the Employee's case, respond on behalf of the Employee at the hearing and confer with the Employee during the hearing.
+The representative does not have the right to answer questions on the Employee's behalf, address the hearing if the Employee does not wish it or prevent the Employer from explaining their case.